Overview

 By default, task bars in the Gantt chart have slightly rounded corners.
 ThesquareTaskBorder configuration option removes the rounded corners (sets border-radius to 0px) on both the task bar itself and the progress fill bar inside it.

-To apply square borders to all Gantt widgets across the project, navigate to Administration > Configuration Properties and add:false (rounded corners).
+To apply square borders to all Gantt widgets across the project, navigate to Administration > Configuration Properties and add:This sets the default for all Gantt instances.
+The default value is

 WhensquareTaskBorder is enabled, the following elements lose their rounded corners: